1

 To thrive as a Supply Chain Quality Engineer, you need expertise in quality assurance, supplier management, and a relevant engineering degree, often coupled with certifications like Six Sigma or ASQ Certified Quality Engineer.
 Familiarity with quality management systems (QMS), root cause analysis tools, and ERP software is commonly required.
 Strong analytical thinking, effective communication, and problem-solving skills help you collaborate with suppliers and cross-functional teams.
 These skills ensure consistent product quality, minimize supply chain disruptions, and support organizational compliance with industry standards.

-What is a supply chain quality engineer?
+What does a supply chain quality engineer do?

 What is the difference between Supply Chain Quality Engineer vs Procurement Specialist?